 VLS has full-service offices in Cleveland, Ohio and Erlanger, Kentucky (Cincinnati area).
 Based on the intern’s ability to secure housing, VLS can tailor the internship program around any of our offices.
 It is encouraged that interns have local housing options, as VLS does not provide any type of housing as part of the program.
 It is also required that an intern have some form of reliable transportation to get to and from the office each day.
 At no time will VLS expect that an intern use their personal vehicle to transport equipment or transit to/from a jobsite.

 An intern at VLS will receive compensation at or above minimum wage in the state of office location for the internship.
 There are no health care or other benefits offered as part of the internship program.
 An intern will complete a W2 and will have standard tax and other required withholdings deducted.
 Paychecks are issued every other week and may be made via direct deposit by our payroll processing company, ADP.
 The intern will be fully covered under VLS worker’s compensation and unemployment insurance programs while they are engaged at work for VLS.

 EQUIPMENT & MATERIALS

-Vincent Lighting will work with the educational sponsor in advance of the internship to outline the requirements of the internship by the institution.
+VLS will work with the educational sponsor in advance of the internship to outline the requirements of the internship by the institution.
 The intern will be required to keep a daily diary that outlines the work completed during the day and any skills or new areas that were learned.
 As each educational sponsor has their own requirements, VLS is respectful of that and will ensure that the program meets and/or exceeds the requirements by the sponsor.

 AREAS & ROTATION